Linda Chung: 2013–2014: Stepped to the peak

-Chung was labelled as the "Best Actress" by the public audiences again and this is the third time for Chung to be the Non-official Best Actress.
+In May, Chung participated in the variety show Office of Practical Jokes, presided by Johnson Lee.
 Chung starred in 2013 TVB's grand productions 30 episodes Brother's Keeper, co-starring with Ruco Chan.
 She acted as a fashion designer Rachel Cheuk.
 The series spans from 1991 to 2013.
 Chung and her co-star Ruco Chan became a screen couple as their co-operation gaining high popularity in the public.
 Chung gained support by co-star Ruco Chan, Joe Ma, Fala Chen, Joey Man, Tavia Yeung, Niki Chow, Kate Tsui, Myolie Wu, and so on, to get the "Best Actress" that year.
 On 1 December 2013, Chung finally got her first Best Actress in "TVB Awards Ceremony 2013 Malaysia Star Ceremony", as the award is 100% by public voting.
 Chung was not only gained the "Best Actress", but she also gained the My Favorite TV Role, became the first 1980s artist to win the "Best Actress" title.

-In 2014, Chung filmed TVB Gold New Year 2014 micro film "A Time of Love", starring with South Korea actor Yeon Jung-hoon.
+In 2014, Chung filmed the TVB Gold New Year micro film A Time of Love, starring with South Korea actor Yeon Jung-hoon.
 Their segment was the most popular episode in the whole set although broadcast on Saturday, gained up to 28 points in rating.

 On 26 March, the Hong Kong University of Science and Technology invited Chung to a one-hour lecture of "Meet the Professional Series III: Road to Leading Actress – Linda Chung" as the theme for sharing with students about the choice of life, transformation, and practice the ideal.
 Chung is the first Hong Kong TV actress to be a lecturer who was invited to the university.

 Her series for 2014 were Tiger Cubs II and All That Is Bitter Is Sweet.

 2015–2018: End works in TVB

-Chung's only series for 2015 is Limelight Years, co-starred with Damian Lau, Liza Wang, Alex Fong among others, while she was busy with work in the music industry.
-Damian Lau and Liza Wang had highly praised towards Chung about her attitude and performance in Limelight Years.
+Chung's only series for 2015 is Limelight Years, co-starred with Damian Lau, Liza Wang, Alex Fong among others.

-David Siu mentioned Chung has potential on acting in an interview.
-He likes Chung acted from basic til qualified right now, sometimes provided new elements in her performance as well.
-Chow Yun-fat also mentioned Chung acting well, especially in the variety show Office of Practical Jokes, Chow informed Chung continue to maintain these standards in her acting.
-Gloria Tang mentioned she wish to depend on the target of Chung, about her standard of acting and her attitude.
-In addition, Chung was supported by Wayne Lai, Liza Wang and Gloria Tang to earn "Best Actress" in TVB Anniversary Ceremony.
-Chung won Mainland China's Favourite TVB Actress as the result was 100% totally vote by mainland netizens in TVB Anniversary Ceremony.
-She got the fourth time to be the Non-official Best Actress in 2015 due to the online voting for "Best Actress" in oncc.